darraghoriordan/eslint-plugin-nestjs-typed/README.md

 This plugin only supports typescript up to the version typescript eslint parser supports.
 See https://github.com/typescript-eslint/typescript-eslint#supported-typescript-version for the versions.

+## Have an idea for a rule?

+Awsome!
+[Click here](https://github.com/darraghoriordan/eslint-plugin-nestjs-typed/issues/new?title=New%20Rule%20Suggestion&labels=Rule%20Suggestion&body=Hi!%20I%20have%20an%20idea%20for%20a%20rule...) to submit a new issue!

 ## Index of available rules

 | Category                              | Rule                                                                                                                                 | is on in recommended ruleset? |